-Screening for complications: This includes:
+Screening for complications: People with diabetes are assessed for underlying diabetesrelated conditions that can affect or be exacerbated by pregnancy before trying to become pregnant, including:

-Ophthalmological assessment-People with type 1 or type 2 diabetes who are planning a pregnancy or who have become pregnant should be counselled on the risk of developing (or the progression of) diabetic retinopathy.
-Dilated eye examinations should occur before pregnancy or in the first trimester, and patients should be monitored every trimester and for 1 year after giving birth to identify progression of retinopathy.

-Renal assessment-Before pregnancy, people with diabetes should be screened for chronic kidney disease.
-Albuminuria and overt nephropathy are associated with an increased risk of maternal and fetal complications.

-Screening for hypertension-Before pregnancy, people with diabetes should be screened for hypertension at every diabetes-related clinical encounter and at least biannually.

-Screening for mental health conditions-Before pregnancy, people with diabetes should be screened regularly (interval is based on individual indications) for diabetes-related psychological distress and psychiatric disorders.
+- Screening for retinopathy-People with type 1 or type 2 diabetes who are planning a pregnancy or who have become pregnant should be counselled on the risk of developing (or the progression of) diabetic retinopathy.
+Dilated eye examinations should ideally occur before pregnancy, and patients should be monitored every trimester and for 1 year after giving birth to identify progression of retinopathy, as per the recommendation of an eye care provider - Renal assessment-Before pregnancy, people with diabetes should be screened for chronic kidney disease.
+Albuminuria and overt nephropathy are associated with an increased risk of maternal and fetal complications - Screening for hypertension-Before pregnancy, people with diabetes should be screened for hypertension at every diabetes-related clinical encounter and at least biannually.
+Any type and degree of hypertension in pregnancy can lead to adverse neonatal outcomes - Screening for mental health conditions-Before pregnancy, people with diabetes should be screened regularly (the interval is based on individual indications) for diabetes-related psychological distress and psychiatric disorders

-Review of medications: People planning to become pregnant should take at least 1 mg of folic acid daily at least 3 months before conception until 12 weeks' gestation to prevent congenital abnormalities.
+Review of medications: People planning to become pregnant should take at least 1 mg of folic acid daily from 3 months or more before conception to 12 weeks' gestation to prevent congenital abnormalities.
 The use of statins, angiotensin-converting enzyme inhibitors, and angiotensin receptor-blocking medications should be reviewed before conception and avoided during pregnancy.
+Other medications should also be reviewed, and many should be avoided during pregnancy.

-Starting in adolescence, people with diabetes should be provided information from a health care professional about contraception and the importance of family planning.^{12,13} For people who are planning to get pregnant, preconception care can improve maternal and fetal outcomes.
-Interprofessional care teams should aim to empower people with diabetes who are planning to get pregnant to have a positive pregnancy experience and reduce their risks of adverse pregnancy outcomes.^{12,14}
+Starting in adolescence, people with diabetes should receive information from a health care professional about contraception and the importance of family planning.
+Preconception care can improve maternal and fetal outcomes in people who are planning to become pregnant.
+Interprofessional care teams should equip people with diabetes who are planning to become pregnant with the education and knowledge that will empower them to reduce their risks of adverse pregnancy outcomes and to have a positive pregnancy experience.^{9,13}

-Pregnancy complications, including miscarriage, hypertension, Caesarean delivery, preterm delivery, congenital malformations, macrosomia, and stillbirth, are higher among people with diabetes compared with the general population.^{1,15} Discontinuing potentially harmful medications, screening for diabetes-related complications, and achieving a healthy body weight are important components of preconception care.^{1,12} People with type 2 diabetes have lower rates of attendance for preconception care than people with type 1 diabetes, and increased efforts are needed to educate and empower people with type 2 diabetes who are planning to get pregnant.15 People with diabetes and their families should also be given information about how nausea and vomiting can affect blood glucose control and how to manage symptoms of pregnancy.
+Pregnancy complications, including miscarriage, hypertension, preterm delivery, congenital malformations, macrosomia, and stillbirth, are higher among people with diabetes compared with the general population.^{1,15} Discontinuing potentially harmful medications, screening for diabetes-related complications, and achieving weight management goals are important components of preconception care.^{1,13} People with type 2 diabetes have lower rates of attendance for preconception care than do people with type 1 diabetes.
+Increased efforts are needed to reach and educate people with type 2 diabetes who are planning to become pregnant.15 People with diabetes and their families should also be given information about how nausea and vomiting can affect blood glucose control and how to manage symptoms of pregnancy.